Dan Reeves, former NFL coach and player, has died - KTVZ

 Reeves died early Saturday at his home in Atlanta “due to complications from a long illness,” according to a family statement to NFL Network’s Mike Garafalo.

-“His legacy will continue through his many friends, players and fans as well as the rest of the NFL community,” it said.
+Reeves died “peacefully and surrounded by his loving family,” the statement said, adding, “His legacy will continue through his many friends, players and fans as well as the rest of the NFL community.”

+Reeves compiled an overall 201-174-2 record over 23 seasons as a head coach for the Denver Broncos, the New York Giants and Atlanta Falcons between 1981 and 2003.

+“We’re saddened by the passing of Ring of Fame Head Coach Dan Reeves, who led us to three Super Bowl appearances” in 1987, 1988 and 1990.
+“We send our sincerest condolences to his family.”

 The-CNN-Wire